The prepatellar bursa lies just below the skin, increasing the risk of skin damage and infection from corticosteroid injection therapy.

 A protective compression bandage may prevent reaccumulation of fluid in traumatic bursitis.

-Prescribe limited activity, ice, elevation, and oral nonsteroidal anti-inflammatory drugs (NSAIDs) until pain subsides.
+Prescribe limited activity, ice, elevation, and, if not contraindicated, oral nonsteroidal anti-inflammatory drugs (NSAIDs) until pain subsides.

 Instruct the patient to return for reassessment to exclude infection if pain is continuously and progressively increasing after several hours or persists for > 48 hours.